nyu-devops/lab-flask-bdd/README.md

 [![Build Status](https://github.com/nyu-devops/lab-flask-bdd/actions/workflows/bdd-tests.yml/badge.svg)](https://github.com/nyu-devops/lab-flask-bdd/actions)
 [![Open in Remote - Containers](https://img.shields.io/static/v1?label=Remote%20-%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/nyu-devops/lab-flask-bdd)

-This repository is a lab from the *NYU DevOps and Agile Methodologies* graduate course [CSCI-GA.2820-001](https://cs.nyu.edu/courses/spring21/CSCI-GA.2820-001/) on Behavior Driven Development with Flask and Behave
+This repository is a lab from the *NYU DevOps and Agile Methodologies* graduate course [CSCI-GA.2820-001](https://cs.nyu.edu/courses/fall22/CSCI-GA.2820-001/) on Behavior Driven Development with Flask and Behave

-The sample code is using [Flask microframework](http://flask.pocoo.org/) and is intended to test the Python support on [IBM Cloud](https://cloud.ibm.com/) environment which is based on [Cloud Foundry](https://www.cloudfoundry.org).
+The sample code is using [Flask micro-framework](http://flask.pocoo.org/) and is intended to be deployed to Kubernetes on [IBM Cloud](https://cloud.ibm.com/).
 It also uses [PostgreSQL](https://www.postgresql.org) as a database.

 ## Introduction

 One of my favorite quotes is:

-_“If it's worth building, it's worth testing.
+*"If it's worth building, it's worth testing.
-If it's not worth testing, why are you wasting your time working on it?”_
+If it's not worth testing, why are you wasting your time working on it?"*

 As Software Engineers we need to have the discipline to ensure that our code works as expected and continues to do so regardless of any changes, refactoring, or the introduction of new functionality.